jvalen/pixel-art-react/README.md

 ## Development

-If you just want to develop the interface with no need of back-end side.
+If you just want to develop the interface with no need of the back-end side.

 ```bash
 npm run development